Physical Therapy & Wellness

 Take charge of your health

 Physical therapy is a conservative (non-surgical) way to recover from injury, reduce pain, improve mobility, and optimize function and performance.
-We work with you to develop a plan to meet your goals.
-Let us help you to feel and move better so you can return to the activities you love!
+If you want to feel, move, or perform better, start with a physical therapist (me)!

 The practice of yoga offers strategies to improve mind, body, and spiritual health.
 You do not have to be flexible or have the latest yoga gear to practice yoga.
 True yoga meets you where you are.
 You can invest as little or as much time as you want into learning how to apply yoga concepts in your life.

-Learning from a physical therapist who is also a yoga therapist is ideal if you have underlying concerns that make a group session intimidating.
+I’m a physical therapist and also a yoga therapist.
+You may benefit from working with me first if you have underlying concerns that make a group session intimidating.

-If you'd like to talk to a real person before you commit,
+If you'd like to talk with me before you commit,